nestas-santanu/WeatherAPI-.Net6/README.md

 ### What does the WeatherAPI provide?

+The WWIS API requires a client to have prior knowledge of the Id of a city.

-The WeatherAPI is HATEOAS driven, allowing the client to dynamically navigate the embedded links to utimately obtain the city forecast by country and city.
+The WeatherAPI is HATEOAS driven, allowing the client to dynamically navigate the embedded links to utimately obtain the city forecast by **country** and **city**.
+This removes the need for the client to know the id of the city.
+Internally, it uses the WWIS API to obtain the data.

 The link GET /api/v1/weather/wmo is the start point of the the WeatherAPI.